edgebips/johnny/johnny/base/transactions.md

   code.

 - `quantity: Decimal`: The quantity bought or sold.
 This number should always be positive; the 'instruction' field will provide the sign.
+Note that for expirations we will ignore the value of this field, as some sources do not provide a quantity of options expiring.
+Sources thus need to dedup their expiration messages.

 - `price: Decimal`: The per-contract price for the instrument.
 Multiply this by the `quantity` and the `multiplier` to get the `cost`.